tc39/proposal-slice-notation/README.md

 // → undefined
 ```

-No. The slice notation makes it analogous with how keyed lookup
+No. The slice expression makes it analogous with how keyed lookup
 works.
 The key is first evaluated to a value and then the lookup
 happens using this value.